visualizedata/data-structures/README.md

 Discussion: Reliability.
 Lab.

-Klepman reading led by: Aaditi, Rachel, and Rijk (at 12:10pm) and Brad, Christian, Colleen, Felix, Mio, and Simone (at 7:00pm)
+Klepmann reading led by: Aaditi, Rachel, and Rijk (at 12:10pm) and Brad, Christian, Colleen, Felix, Mio, and Simone (at 7:00pm)

 #### Read: